tl;dr/summary: Dore is a more gay-male raunchier version of Folsom. See you there.

 Code is The Edge’s monthly event bringing leather back to the Castro with geared-up gogos and a no-frills bar packed with congenial leather-clad gents and resident DJ Sean McMahon, spinning Code’s signature dark and cruisy beats.

-Folsom Street Market produced by Folsom Street Events
+Up Your Alley Street Fair, produced by Folsom Street Events

-And then there’s the fair, which this year is named differently.
+And then there’s the fair.
 We’ll probably go for a bit.
 It’s funny how it seems kinda normalized anymore for us to go to a street fair and see a guy chained to a telephone pole being whipped or porn stars playing Twister in jockstraps or a domme in a carriage being pulled by a quartet of human ponies or shirtless women being flogged to “Girls Just Wanna Have Fun.”
-Like Folsom, the fair encapsulates the crazy kinky libertine spirit of San Francisco – and with this event it’s much grittier and more gay-oriented than Folsom Street Fair.
+Like Folsom, the fair encapsulates the crazy kinky libertine spirit of San Francisco – and with Up Your Alley it’s much grittier and more queer/gay than Folsom Street Fair.

 You will see people dressed in their favorite fetish attire.
 Some of these kinksters wait all year for events like this to strut their stuff and fly their freak flag.
 If you don’t like it or roll your eyes at people or can’t delight in seeing perverts celebrate their perversions, don’t be a twat about it.
 Get the fuck out of there and go to Woodfield Mall.
 Not everything is for everybody.